Hi, How Can We Help You?

 15pxSpace used(includes formatting): 0 / 30000

-Physics Lab Report Guidelines
+Physics Lab Report Guide

 • Laboratory Preparation: Instructions to all lab experiments are posted on our Blackboard course website.
 Before performing each lab activity, students must read the instructions, prepare for the laboratory, and study the theory for the experiment.
 Online lab experiments will be performed by each student as specified in the lab instructions, and a single report will be submitted for each experiment activity.
 Students can work on the experiments individually or in small groups of 2 or 3 students, but each student must write and submit their own lab report and include a detailed list of contributions from all group members to the lab (see below).